Independence of $\ell$ for the supports in the Decomposition Theorem: Perverse compatible systems

-This follows from \cite[Proposition VII.7]{Laff} and \cite[Theorem 1.1]{Dri}.
-Note that such a $\s G$ is necessarily unique and irreducible: it is irreducible by looking at the order of pole of the $L$-function $L(\s G\otimes\s G^{\vee},t)$ at $t=q^{-\dim X}$, hence it is determined by its local characteristic polynomials $P_x^{\s G}(t)$.
-It is sometimes called a \textit{companion} of $\s F$.
+This follows from \cite[Th\'eor\`eme 1.6]{FrobTr}, \cite[Theorem 1.1]{Dri} and \cite[Main Theorem]{Chin02}.
+Note that such a $\s G$ is necessarily unique and irreducible: it is irreducible by looking at the order of the $L$-function $L(\s G\otimes\s G^{\vee},t)$ at $t=q^{-\dim X}$ (the irreducibility is also mentioned in the statement of \textit{loc.\ cit.}).
+If we know that such a lisse sheaf $\s G$ must be an \'etale sheaf (rather than just a Weil sheaf), then it is determined, according to the usual \v{C}ebotarev's density, by its local characteristic polynomials $P_x^{\s G}(t)$.
+As the polynomial $P_x^{\det(\s G)}(t)$ is determined by $P_x^{\s G}(t)$, we see that $\det(\s G)$ is compatible with $\det(\s F)$, hence it is also of finite order, therefore $\det(\s G)$, as well as $\s G$ itself by \cite[Proposition 1.3.14]{Del2}, are \'etale sheaves.
+It is sometimes called an \textit{$E_{\lambda}$-companion} of $\s F$.

+In the following, for the uniqueness of companions, we need a ``\v{C}ebotarev's density theorem" for semisimple lisse Weil sheaves on normal $\bb F_q$-schemes.
+Note that, in contrast to the fundamental group, the local Frobenius elements are not dense in the Weil group.
+One could prove a more general version for the Grothendieck group $K^W(X,\Qlb)$, analogous to the formulation in \cite[$\S1$]{Fuj} or \cite[Th\'eor\`eme 1.1.2]{Lau}, but for our purpose, we only need this elementary version.